 Therefore, inhibiting CD99 presents itself as a very attractive treatment option.
 However, to date, there are no drugs that can successfully inhibit CD99 on Ewing sarcoma cells.

-What are the aims of this research project?
+What were the aims of this research project?

 Professor Üren and his research group have discovered that an existing drug, clofarabine, which is already used to treat children with acute lymphoblastic leukaemia, directly binds to CD99 and inhibits its activity.
 The drug kills Ewing sarcoma cells with great selectivity.
 However, clofarabine, when used in leukaemia patients, shows severe side effects, which are due to its ability to inhibit DNA synthesis in normal cells, a process that takes place inside the cell.

-The project aims to design, prepare and test clofarabine derivatives that can still bind to the CD99 on the cell surface, but cannot enter the cell, therefore, are unable to inhibit DNA synthesis.
+The project aimed to design, prepare and test clofarabine derivatives that can still bind to the CD99 on the cell surface, but cannot enter the cell, therefore, are unable to inhibit DNA synthesis.
 The idea is that these compounds will still be able to recognise and kill Ewing sarcoma cells, but will have much weaker side effects.

 Sponsor Our Research Into Ewing sarcoma